AzureCR/notation-ado-task/docs/sign-images-pipeline.md

 - Choose your git repository.
 We use the Azure DevOps repository for demonstration convenience.
 - Configure the pipeline with a **Starter Pipeline** if you are new to Azure DevOps.
 Review and create the pipeline by clicking on **Save and run**.

+> [!NOTE]
+> The example assumes that the default branch is `main`.
+If it's not, please follow the [guide](https://learn.microsoft.com/azure/devops/repos/git/change-default-branch?view=azure-devops#temporary-mirroring) to update the default branch.

 Edit the pipeline created in the previous step.
-Search the `Notation` task from the pipeline editing panel on the right side.
 There are two ways to use Notation tasks to sign images in your Azure pipeline: use the ADO panel to add Notation tasks to your pipeline or copy from the sample Azure Pipeline file from the option 2 below.

 ### Option 1: Using editing panel

+Search the `Docker` task from the pipeline editing panel on the right side.
+We use its `login` command with the Docker Registry service connection to authenticate with ACR.

+- Choose the Docker Registry service connection created in the previous step from the **Container registry** drop-down list.
+Click **Add** to add the `notation install` task to the pipeline.
+- Choose `login` from the **Command** drop-down list.
+- Click **Add** to add the `notation sign` to the pipeline file left.

+Similarly, search the `Docker` task from the pipeline editing panel again.
+We use its `buildAndPush` command to automatically build the source code to an image and push it to the target ACR repository.
+It will generate an image digest that will be used for signing in the next step.

+- Input the repository name to **Container repository**.
+- Choose **buildAndPush** from the the **Command** drop-down list.
+- Specify the file path of Dockerfile.
+For example, use `./Dockerfile ` if your Dockerfile is stored in the root folder.
+- Click **Add** to add the `notation sign` to the pipeline file left.

+Search the `Notation` task from the pipeline editing panel on the right side.

 - Choose **Install** from the drop-down list **command to run**.
 Click **Add** to add the `notation install` task to the pipeline.
-- Similarly, search the `Notation` task from the pipeline editing panel and choose **Sign**.
+- Similarly, search the `Notation` task from the pipeline editing panel again and choose **Sign**.
 - You can skip **Artifact references** since we sign an image using its latest digest that is built and pushed to the registry by a [Docker task](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/docker-v2?view=azure-pipelines&tabs=yaml).
 Instead, you can manually specify a digest using '<registry_host>/<repository>@<digest>'.
 - Fill out the plugin configuration in the form.
-We will use the default AKV plugin and the service connection that we created in the previous step.
+We will use the default AKV plugin and the service connection created in the previous step.
 Copy your Key ID from your AKV into the **Key ID**.
-- Check the **Self-signed Certificate** since we use a self-signed certificate for demonstration convenience.
+- Check the **Self-signed Certificate** box since we use a self-signed certificate for demonstration convenience.
 Instead, you can input your certificate file path in **Certificate Bundle File Path** if you want to use a CA issued certificate.
 - Click **Add** to add the `notation sign` to the pipeline file left.

 ### Option 2: Editing the pipeline file

+If you are familiar with Azure Pipeline and Notation, start with a template pipeline file will be efficient to use Notation tasks.

-Copy the same pipeline template to your pipeline file.
+Copy the same pipeline template below to your pipeline file.
 Then fill out the required values according to the references and comments below.

 <details>